TomasBoda/agent-lang-interpreter/README.md

 The interpreter will run the AgentLang code from the `source-code.txt` file and store the output of each step into the `output.json` file.

 ## Tests
-To run the AgentLang interpreter's unit tests, run the following in the command line:
+To run the AgentLang interpreter's unit tests, run the following in the project root in your terminal.
 ```bash
 npm run test
 ```